ExpressLRS/Docs/docs/quick-start/transmitters/ghost2400.md

     </figure>

     !!! warning "Warning"
         This method is an **irreversible** one.
-You will not be able to go back to ImmersionRC Ghost firmwares with this method.
+You will not be able to go back to ImmersionRC Ghost firmware with this method.
 You have been warned!

     Video Guide(10 min):